-Isle of Man Companies which holds assets can be dissolved, usually this happens when the Company’s annual returns are not filed.
-In such cases the Registry uses its powers to dissolve the Company under Section 273.
+Isle of Man Companies can be dissolved, usually this happens when the Company’s annual returns are not filed, in such cases the Registry uses its powers to dissolve the Company under Section 2738 of the Companies Act.

 The Company must have been struck off or dissolved less than 12 years ago.

-Before making an application, the applicant, being a director, creditor or shareholder, must send a notice to each director, secretary and shareholder of the company and publish such notice in a newspaper circulating in the Isle of Man stating that the applicant proposes to apply to the Department of Economic Development to restore the company and that, unless written objection is made to the Department within one month of the date the notice was posted or published, the Department may make a direction to restore the company.
+The applicant, being a director or shareholder, must send a notice to each director, secretary and shareholder of the company and publish such notice in a newspaper circulating in the Isle of Man stating that the applicant proposes to apply to the Department of Economic Development to restore the company and that, unless written objection is made to the Department within one month of the date the notice was posted or published, the Department may make a direction to restore the company.

 The applicant must complete, sign and lodge the form at the Registry together with the prescribed fee, copies of the letters and notice in and the original Government consents.